MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 As part of this feature, each cloud flow execution has an entry in the table [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun).
 This is using Dataverse’s nonrelational database, [elastic tables](/power-apps/maker/data-platform/create-edit-elastic-tables), to store the cloud flow run history.

+Cloud flow run history in Dataverse is used by the [Automation Center](/power-automate/automation-center-overview) to provide comprehensive monitoring and troubleshooting experiences for automation processes across Power Automate.

 > [!IMPORTANT]
 >- This is a preview feature.
 >- Preview features aren’t meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.